 - Abstract must be submitted to one of the categories for presentation at Scientific Sessions in which the Council on Nutrition, Physical Activity and Metabolism is the lead/primary sponsor.
 Make sure that your abstract has been submitted in a category listed under the award for which you want to apply.
 View a list of Scientific Sessions Council Awards and Travel Grants Available by Abstract Category and Community (PDF).

 - The science must be related to the Council on Lifestyle and Cardiometabolic Health mission: The Council on Lifestyle and Cardiometabolic Health promotes the expansion and exchange of knowledge with the ultimate goal of improving cardiovascular health across the lifespan.
 Our council promotes basic, clinical, epidemiological, and translational science related to nutrition, lipids, obesity, diabetes, physical activity, and behavior change.

 - Candidates include PhDs and/or MDs who have completed training within the last four years; or PhDs and/or MDs who are still within in the first four years after their first faculty appointment, as of the award application date.

-- All applicants and applicant sponsors (persons writing the primary recommendation letter) for this award must be members of the Council on Lifestyle and Cardiometabolic Health.
-If you need to become an AHA/ASA Professional Member, you should do so by May 30 for your membership to be processed in time for the application submission deadline.
-Learn more about AHA membership.
+- All applicants and applicant sponsors (persons writing the primary recommendation letter) for this award must be partners of the Council on Lifestyle and Cardiometabolic Health.
+If you need to become an AHA Professional Member, you should do so by May 30 for your member account ;to be processed in time for the application submission deadline.
+Learn more about becoming an AHA Professional Member.